MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 4. Close the page.
 Totals are updated on the **Project Task Lines** page.

-## Calculating Remaining Usage
+## Calculating remaining usage

 Tricia, the team project member, has been working on the project for a while and wants to register their hours and usage.
 Tricia didn't work more hours than was agreed upon with the customer in advance.
 Tricia uses the **Calculate Remaining Usage** batch job to calculate remaining usage in a project journal.
 For each task, the batch job calculates the difference between scheduled usage of items, resources, and general ledger expenses and the actual usage posted in project ledger entries.
 The remaining usage is then displayed in the project journal, and Tricia can post it.

 ### To calculate remaining usage